-Carillo articulates a classical social-democratic tradition: he desires socialism and believes that possession of state power is necessary to achieve it.
+Carillo articulates a classical social-democratic traditions had desires socialism and believes that possession of state power is necessary to achieve it.
 He wants, however, the efficacy and innate value of western European institutions to be reconsidered and appreciated.
 His argument is directed against the term 'dictatorship of the proletariat' with its authoritarian implications of a monolithic and irremovable one-party regime.
 But he attacks Lenin's theory on its weaknesses and not on its strength.
 He leaves untouched its articulation of dissatisfaction with the formal limits of parliamentary democracy, its expression of libertarian aspirations, its insistence on the state forms in which those aspirations can be embodied.
-In this way Carillo fails to grasp and engage the issues which opposing radical traditions consider to be essential: the inefficacy of parliaments as instruments of political participation and social transformation, and the possibility (central to the broadest radical tradition) of a truly egalitarian, emancipated, and self-governing society.
+In radical traditions consider to be essential? the inefficacy of parliaments as instruments of political participation and social transformation, and the possibility (central to the broadest radical tradition) of a truly egalitarian, emancipated, and self-governing society.

 Balibar is in no less of a trap.
 He articulates a traditional concept of the problem: not democracy, but power is the issue.
 The concern for institutions which can guarantee democracy, central to both the traditions represented by Carillo and Weber, is one he does not share.
-He represents a tradition on which the 'degeneration' of the Bolshevik regime has had little impact, and thus suggested no problems: Thus he simply refuses the problem that occupies the others:
+He represents a tradition on which the "degeneration" of the Bolshevik regime has had little impact, and thus suggested no problems: Thus he simply refuses the problem that occupies the others:

 "... the necessary political foundations and the principal aspect of all these forms is what we can call mass proletarian democracy.
-Now this kind of democracy cannot be decreed, it cannot be 'guaranteed', in short, it does not depend mainly on institutions, however much freedom may characterise them; but it can be won, at the cost of a hard struggle, if the masses intervene in person on the political scene."
-(52)
+Now this kind of democracy cannot be decreed, it cannot be "guaranteed", in short, it does not depend mainly on institutions, however much freedom may characterise them; but it can be won, at the cost of a hard struggle, if the masses intervene in person on the political scene." (\$7)

 Balibar expresses a consistent refusal to consider the impact of Bolshevik autocracy on European political thinking.
-He criticises the Eurocommunist position on its weak point: it does not offer a clear means of achieving state power, or guarantee that a party will be able to retain power in order to effect social transformation, and contain its enemies while so doing.
-But he fails to appreciate its strong point: the experience of fascism and eommunism brought a new respect for democracy as something not lightly to be dismissed or dismantled.
-Carillo is aware of what can be the devastating effects of a disregard for democratic institutions.
-To Balibar, democracy is still suspect, still a term with flavours of prostration before bourgeois ideology - or utopian leftism.
+He criticises the Eurocommunist position on its weak point: it does not offer a clear means of achieving stats power, or guarantee that a party will be able to retain power in order to effect social transformation, and contain its enemies while so doing.
+But he fails to appreciate its strong point: the experience of fascism and communism brought a new respect for democracy as something not lightly to be dismissed or Carillo is aware of what can be the devastating effects dismantled. of a disregard for democratic institutions.
+To Balibar, democracy is still suspect, still a term with flavours of prostration before bourgeois ideology - or utopian leftismo comprehension.

-Weber's position completes this eternal triangle of mutual incomprehension.
 On the issue of power, he is blind to the problem that his argument has displayed a record of success far less than that retrieved by Carillo; certainly an absence where Balibar's tradition registers marked success.
 Weber further cannot grasp the telling point of Carillo's argument: whereas bourgeois democracy has shown an ability to sustain and replicate itself in the post-1945 period, there is no example of Soviet or council based regimes being capable of avoiding the collapse into the authoritarian state; indeed, neither is there real evidence of such a strategry approaching seriously the problem of obtaining power.
 Thus Carillo's argument guarantees democracy, if not power; Balibar's guarantees power if not democracy.
 Weber's promises neither - but promises both.